Dutch Mantel: Return to WWE (2013–2016)

 On the June 17 episode of Raw, after Jack Swagger suffered a hand injury, Colter aligned himself with Antonio Cesaro.
 Colter later paired Swagger and Cesaro as "The Real Americans".
 The Real Americans experienced little success, losing to Los Matadores at Hell in a Cell PPV and a Fatal 4-Way tag team match at TLC.
 Cesaro dumped Colter as his manager on the Raw following WrestleMania XXX, instead revealing that he was a new client of Paul Heyman.
 Colter also started a feud with Paul Heyman, after accusing Heyman of "stealing" Cesaro from him.
 With The Real Americans dissolved, Swagger and Colter turned face by confronting Lana and Rusev.
 At SummerSlam, Colter was attacked by Rusev, leaving him off television for two weeks.
 On the December 1 episode of Raw, Colter's leg was broken by Rusev, writing Colter off of television for nearly 11 months.

 In a storyline described by Rolling Stone as "the wildly unpopular MexAmerica storyline", Colter returned at Hell in a Cell 2015, utilizing a mobility scooter, where he announced that the returning Alberto Del Rio would answer John Cena's Open Challenge for Cena's United States Championship, where Del Rio was victorious.
 The next night on Raw, Del Rio and Colter began advertising a union between the United States and Mexico as "MexAmerica", leading to several confrontations with Colter's former protege, Jack Swagger.
 After Colter caused Del Rio to stumble during one of these confrontations on the December 7 episode of Raw, Del Rio ended his association with Colter.
 This marked his last appearance in WWE, as he was released from his WWE contract on May 6, 2016.

 Return to the independent circuit (2016−present)

-Following his release from WWE, it was confirmed that Keown signed to appear at a show co-promoted by Global Force Wrestling and WrestlePro on June 11, 2016.
+Following his release from WWE, it was confirmed that Mantel signed to appear at a show co-promoted by Global Force Wrestling and WrestlePro on June 11, 2016.